tripleo1/awesome/README.md

 - [aheck/clib](https://github.com/aheck/clib) - Header-only library for C99 that implements the most important classes from GLib: GArray, GHashTable, GList and GString.
 - [antirez/load81](https://github.com/antirez/load81) - SDL based Lua programming environment for kids similar to Codea
 - [c-testsuite/c-testsuite](https://github.com/c-testsuite/c-testsuite) - A public database of C compiler test cases, minimal test runners, and public test results.
+- [chipx86/gtkparasite](https://github.com/chipx86/gtkparasite) - A utility similar to Firebug but for GTK+ applications.
 - [civboot/fngi](https://github.com/civboot/fngi) - a readable language that grows from the silicon
 - [cloudius-systems/osv](https://github.com/cloudius-systems/osv) - OSv, a new operating system for the cloud.
 - [cmu-sei/SCALe](https://github.com/cmu-sei/SCALe) - SCALe (Source Code Analysis Lab) is a static analysis aggregator/correlator which enables a source code analyst to combine static analysis results from multiple tools into one interface, and also provides mappings for diagnostics from the tools to the SEI CERT Secure Coding standards.